gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 when the error is detected by the protection engine that may provide additional information.

-## Mandatory Protected Association Parameter Missing (ENOPROTECTED) {#enoprotected}
+## Mandatory Protected Association Parameter Missing {#enoprotected}

-When a initiator SCTP endpoint sends an INIT chunk that doesn't contain the Protected Association parameter towards an SCTP endpoint that only accepts protected associations, the responder endpoint will raise a Missing Mandatory Parameter error.
+When a initiator SCTP endpoint sends an INIT chunk that doesn't contain the Protected Association parameter towards an SCTP endpoint that only accepts protected associations, the responder endpoint SHALL raise a Missing Mandatory Parameter error.
 The ERROR chunk will contain the cause code 'Missing Mandatory Parameter' (2) (see {{RFC9260}}
-section 3.3.10.7) and  PROTECTEDASSOC in the missing param Information field.
+section 3.3.10.7) and PROTECTEDASSOC {{protectedassoc-parameter}}
+in the missing param Information field.

 ~~~~~~~~~~~ aasvg
  0                   1                   2                   3